Data Processing Addendum

 6. Information Security Program

-Obvious will implement appropriate physical, technical and administrative safeguards designed to protect Customer Personal Data from unauthorized or unlawful destruction, loss, alteration, disclosure or access as provided in the Agreement, in each case as appropriate to the risk of the relevant Processing of Customer Personal Data and as such safeguards may be updated from time to time.
+Obvious will implement appropriate physical, technical and administrative safeguards designed to protect Customer Personal Data from unauthorized or unlawful destruction, loss, alteration, disclosure or access.

 Obvious will maintain annually updated reports or annual certifications of compliance with the following: ISO 27001 and SOC 2 Type II.

-Obvious will conduct annual penetration tests and share summary results of such tests to Customer if requested by the Customer.
+Obvious will conduct annual penetration tests and share summary results with Customer if requested.

 7. Breach Notification and Investigation

-Such notice will include, to the extent known at the time of notification: (a) the nature of the Customer Personal Data Breach, including the categories and approximate number of Data Subjects concerned and the categories and approximate number of Customer Personal Data records concerned; (b) the likely consequences of the Customer Personal Data Breach; and (c) the measures taken or proposed to be taken by Obvious to address the Customer Personal Data Breach, including, where appropriate, measures to mitigate its possible adverse effects.
+Such notice will include, to the extent known at the time of notification: (a) the nature of the Customer Personal Data Breach, including categories and approximate number of Data Subjects and records concerned; (b) the likely consequences of the Breach; and (c) the measures taken or proposed to address the Breach.

 8. Data Subject Rights